segmentio/validate-form/Readme.md

 # validate

-  Validate a DOM element, like a text input, against a set of rules.
+  Validate a DOM element, like a text input, against a set of rules. _Still a little in flux, feedback welcome..._

 ## Installation